Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdcharlist.md

 // CLEAN

 mklines :: [Char] -> [[Char]]
-mklines    ls     => ...
+mklines    cList  => ...
 ```

 **Behavior**

-Splits character array `ls` at newline characters and transform it into two-dimensional character array.
+Splits a character list `cList` at newline characters and transform it into two-dimensional character list.
-The newline characters are removed.
+The newline characters are removed from the result.

 **Usage**